tylersloan/Norma/README.md

 Are you deploying your site/app -> Use Norma

-Do you want to order a sandwhich? -> Coming soon to Norma
+Do you want to order a sandwich? -> Coming soon to Norma

 # Where is Norma